ARM-software/EndpointAI/Kernels/Research/Arm-2D/README.md

 # README

-__This Repo is decprecated.
-Arm-2D now has a new home: https://github.com/ARM-software/Arm-2D__
+__Arm-2D has been moved out of this repository to a new home: https://github.com/ARM-software/Arm-2D__

 ## Features